 Too soon the loss–too soon the tearing hurt.

-With pumps still on, a farmer drives uptown
+With pumps still on, a farmer drives to town

-To hire the men he’d need to till his land
+To hire the men he’ll need to till his land

 When asked about another flood, what then

 He scratched his head, “I guess I’d build again.”

 With nails and plaster worked to patch his stand.